OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 * Restricting Linux capabilities to bare minimum in adherence with least privilege principles

 For more information on Pod security policies, refer to the documentation at https://kubernetes.io/docs/concepts/policy/pod-security-policy/.

+### Container Runtime Security
+Hardening containers at runtime gives security teams the ability to detect and respond to threats and anomalies while the containers or workloads are in a running state.
+This is typically carried out by intercepting the low-level system calls and looking for events that may indicate compromise.
+Some examples of events that should trigger an alert would include:
+* A shell is run inside a container
+* A container mounts a sensitive path from the host such as /proc
+* A sensitive file is unexpectedly read in a running container such as /etc/shadow
+* An outbound network connection is established
+* Open source tools such as Falco from Sysdig are available to help operators get up an running with container runtime security by providing a large number of out-of-the-box detections as well as the flexibility to create custom rules.

+### Container Sandboxing
+Container runtimes typically are permitted to make direct calls to the host kernel then the kernel interacts with hardware and devices to respond to the request.
+Cgroups and namespaces exist to give containers a certain amount of isolation but the still kernel presents a large attack surface area.
+Often times in multi-tenant and highly untrusted clusters an additional layer of sandboxing is required to ensure container breakout and kernel exploits are not present.
+Below we will explore a few OSS technologies that help further isolate running containers from the host kernel:
+* Kata Containers: Kata Containers is OSS project that uses stripped-down VMs to keep the resource footprint minimal and maximize performance to ultimately isolate containers further.

+* gVisor : gVisor is a more lightweight than a VM (even stripped down). gVisor is its own independent kernel written in Go to sit in the middle of a container and the host kernel.
+Strong sandbox. gVisor supports ~70% of the linux system calls from the container but ONLY users about 20 system calls to the host kernel.

+* Firecracker: Firecracker super lightweight VM that runs in user space.
+Locked down by seccomp, cgroup and namespace policies so system calls are very limited.
+Firecracker is built with security in mind but may not support all Kubernetes or container runtime deployments.

 ### Preventing containers from loading unwanted kernel modules
 The Linux kernel automatically loads kernel modules from disk if needed in certain circumstances, such as when a piece of hardware is attached or a filesystem is mounted.
 Of particular relevance to Kubernetes, even unprivileged processes can cause certain network-protocol-related kernel modules to be loaded, just by creating a socket of the appropriate type.
 This may allow an attacker to exploit a security hole in a kernel module that the administrator assumed was not in use.